Capital Punishment in Florida

 What is the difference between capital felonies and life felonies?
 The punishment for life felonies is life in prison without the chance of parole, while the punishment for capital felonies is death.
-Another term for capital felonies is “capital punishment,” which is legal in Florida.
+Another term for capital felonies is "capital punishment," which is legal in Florida.
 This means that Florida allows the death penalty for capital felonies.

-Along with premeditated murder, causing the death of another person during the attempt or commission of any of the following crimes may classify them as capital felonies:
+Along with premeditated murder, causing the death of another person during the commission of any of the following crimes may classify them as capital felonies:

 - Human trafficking

 - Aircraft piracy

 - Sexual battery

 - Aggravated stalking

 - Home invasion robbery

 - Resisting a police officer